 This one practice can literally change our life.

-6. Seek Community Care
+6. Seek Community Care as a compassionate self-care practice

 For all our talk about reaching out and asking for help – it requires tremendous strength, persistence, and vulnerability to do so and sadly, we don’t always find the help we need even when we ask.
 People in trouble often don’t have the energy, mental strength, finances, or even time to advocate for themselves when they need it most.